Dangerous Marine Animals >> Dangerous Marine Invertebrates

 Jellyfish (Pseudorhiza haeckeli).
 Southern Australia

 Upside-down Jellyfish (Cassiopeia andromeda).
 Unlike other jellyfish that hunt for food, this jellyfish depends on unicellular algae, zooxanthellae, for nutrition.
 The jellyfish sits upside down so the algae absorbs sunlight.
-Great Barrier Reef, Aust
+Great Barrier Reef, Australia

 Box Jellyfish safety swimming net.
 Swimmers swim in safety within the net enclosure, free of Box Jellyfish which are unable to penetrate the net.
 Port Douglas, North Queensland, Australia